 Specific dates for Admissions (Undergraduate Only), Financial Aid, Fee Payment, Registration, Start/End of Term Dates, Final Exams, etc. are available in THE SCOOP at http://www.westga.edu/registrar/766.php.

 Specific Graduate Admissions Deadlines:

-- Graduate students will demonstrate an advanced facility in connecting literary works to their specific historical and cultural contexts in four major areas: British Literature I, British Literature II, American Literature I, and American Literature II.
+- Gratuate students will demonstrate an advanced facility in connecting literary works to their specific historical and cultural contexts in four major areas: British Literature I, British Literature II, American Literature I, and American Literature II.